-An aspiring trainee who joined the vac scheme merry-go-round in 2016 shares tips and advice on how to make the most of law firm vac schemes in 2017.
+An aspiring trainee who joined the vac scheme merry-go-round shares tips and advice on how to make the most of law firm vac schemes.

 1. Think about which departments you want to spend time in

 A vac scheme is as much for you as it is for the firm.
 It may be the only chance you get to explore what areas of law you're really interested in and will and won't enjoy as a lawyer.
 If you have a clear idea of the departments you want to go into then good.
 If not, now's your chance to try something you might not expect to enjoy.
 The experiences you get will then be a good way of highlighting why it is you are right for your chosen department down the line.
 Try and avoid departments that you're unlikely to have any interest at all.
 It's good to get a balanced experience, but a genuine lack of enthusiasm will be noticed.

 Look up the main lawyers in the department(s) you're joining and find any prominent cases or deals they may have worked on.
 Take a gander at recent news stories and cases relevant to the department.
 The firm's website and general news outlets are good sources for this sort of information.
 Try and prepare three good, thoughtful questions to ask in each department.
 Be sure to be polite and sensible at all times – ask questions but don't get in anyone's face.

 3. Be proactive in asking for work

 You will probably have a main supervisor who will give you some work, but there will also be plenty of time to spare.
 Trainees often find themselves offering their services to whoever has extra work and the firm will expect you to do the same as a vac schemer.
 Avoid taking on so much work that you struggle to give it proper attention, but don't be shy in asking for more when you're finished.
 You shouldn't really have any downtime if you can avoid it.

 4. Find a balance between making a strong impression and making multiple impressions